surifirstpin/biplus_documentation/docs/Visualization.md

 Funnels helps to visualize a process that has stages and items flow sequentially from one stage to the next.
 Use a funnel when there is a sequential flow between stages, such as a sales process that starts with inquiry and ends with billing.

-The following section describes the editing option for bubble chart in visualization.
+**The following section describes the editing option for bubble chart in visualization;**

  **6.** Click on **Funnel** tab under **General** section  to compare the data in Funnel chart.

  ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/caca3ad67049c43bc60a5fccae26182c81762732/images/funnel_chart.png)

-Using BiPlus you can view the funnel charts in different formats using the below check boxes:
+**Using BiPlus you can view the funnel charts in different formats using the below check boxes:**

  - **Sort** on selecting the check box it enables data in the sorted order in funnel chart.